 • Typically bundled.
 Most enterprise buyers purchase Job Slots alongside LinkedIn Recruiter seats.
 If you’re already paying for Recruiter Corporate at $10,800+/seat/year, Job Slots are an add-on to that spend - not a standalone product.

 At the low end, 2 slots at $200/month costs $4,800/year.
 At the high end, 10 slots at $1,000/month totals $120,000/year.
-That's separate from Recruiter seat costs, promoted post budgets, and Talent Insights add-ons.
+These figures are separate from Recruiter seat costs, promoted post budgets, and Talent Insights add-ons.
+Costs compound quickly.
 Enterprise teams often find that Job Slots plus Recruiter seats plus CPC spend adds up to $50,000-$150,000/year in total LinkedIn talent product spend.

 What Is LinkedIn Hiring Pro and How Is It Priced?